MagnumOpuses/af-connect-demo/README.md

 [logo]: https://github.com/MagnumOpuses/project-meta/blob/master/img/jobtechdev_black.png "JobTech dev logo" [A JobTech Project](https://www.jobtechdev.se)

-# Gravity Demo Site
+# AF Connect Demo

-Gravity Demo site is an example website that demonstrates the use-case of pre-filling forms with CV data from [Gravity Portability](https://github.com/MagnumOpuses/gravity-portability).
+AF Connect Demo is an example website that demonstrates the use-case of pre-filling forms with CV data from [AF Connect](https://github.com/MagnumOpuses/af-connect).

 This website's runtime environment is [Node.js](https://nodejs.org/) and is built using the web application framework is [Express](https://expressjs.com/).